raws/alfred-imgur/README.md

 An [Alfred](http://www.alfredapp.com) workflow for uploading images to your [Imgur](http://imgur.com) account.

+### Installation

+To install the workflow, download [the latest release](https://github.com/raws/alfred-imgur/releases) and double-click the workflow file.
+Alfred will install it automatically.

 ### Usage

 Select one or more image files in the Finder and press the global keyboard shortcut specified in the Alfred workflow.